v0.4.0 — Production Ready

 req/sec

-* Benchmark performed using wrk with 1000 concurrent connections on equivalent hardware under static workload conditions.
+* Benchmark performed using wrk with 1000 concurrent connections under equivalent hardware conditions.

 What's Next